 We have not authorized any dealer, salesperson or other person to give any information or to make any representation other than those contained or incorporated by reference in this prospectus and the accompanying supplement to this prospectus.
 You must not rely upon any information or representation not contained or incorporated by reference in this prospectus or the accompanying prospectus supplement.
-This prospectus and the accompanying supplement to this prospectus constitute an offer to sell or the solicitation of an offer to sell or the solicitation of an offer to sell or the solicitation of any person to whom it is unlawful to make such offer or solicitation in such jurisdiction.
+This prospectus and the accompanying supplement to this prospectus do not constitute an offer to sell or the solicitation of an offer to buy any securities other than the registered securities to which they relate, nor do this prospectus and the accompanying supplement to this prospectus constitute an offer to sell or the solicitation of an offer to buy securities in any jurisdiction to any person to whom it is unlawful to make such offer or solicitation in such jurisdiction.
 You should not assume that the information contained in this prospectus and the accompanying prospectus supplement is accurate on any date subsequent to the date set forth on the front of the document or that any information we have incorporated by reference is correct on any date subsequent to the date of the document incorporated by reference, even though this prospectus and any accompanying prospectus supplement is delivered or securities are sold on a later date.